Position Rankings

 Yes — each position and category page has a toggle to switch between the current game and all-time rankings.
 All-time rankings compare cards across every MLB The Show title, so you can see how today's best stack up against cards from previous years.

-Pitch type rankings (like Best Sinkers or Best Sliders) rank pitchers by how effective a specific pitch is based on its velocity, break, and control ratings combined.
-This helps you find pitchers with elite individual pitches, not just the best overall pitching cards.
+Pitch type rankings (like Best Sinkers or Best Sliders) rank pitchers by how effective a specific pitch is — combining velocity, break, and control ratings for that pitch.
+Helps find pitchers with elite individual pitches, not just the best overall pitching cards.

 Batting rankings are split by handedness (switch, left, right) and style (power, contact, balanced).
 Power rankings prioritize raw power attributes, contact rankings favor plate vision and contact ratings, and balanced rankings combine both.
 This helps you find the right card for your hitting approach.